 Animal acting the parts of boxers are a traditional part of circuses and sideshows.
 The animals do not really try to hit each other, but rather put on a act that looks a little like a boxing match either with another animal or a human trainer.

 Kangaroos actually have quite small and weak front legs.
 But they will natural make a sparring motion when approached or challenged (see video below).
-With boxing gloves on the effect is quite realistic.
-And of the kangaroo really wants to hurt someone, they will use their strong hind legs.
+This is because a combination of boxing and kicking is normal aggressive behavior in kangaroos which can be quite pugnacious animals.
+With boxing gloves on the kangaroos natural behavior does resemble boxing but if the kangaroo really wants to hurt someone, they will use their strong hind legs.

 Bears of various species have been exhibited boxing either with each other or against people.For example the show above is from the 2004 Spring Festival in China.